merkator-software/GaiaBuilder-manual/Configuration_examples/Publishing an experience builder app/README.md

 # ✅ Step-by-Step Deployment Flow

-### Step 1: Prepare Your Experience Builder App
+### Step 1: Prepare the Experience Builder App

-1. Log in to ArcGIS Enterprise Portal and open your existing Experience Builder project.
+1. Log in to ArcGIS Enterprise Portal and open a new
 2. In our case we have verified our previously published map service is added as a data source and configured correctly.

 ### Step 2: Export Your Experience Builder App Configuration